introduction to

 Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth.
 (NIV)

 So, a fundamental understanding of the differences and times between the Old Covenant and the New Covenant is indispensible to correctly interpret the Gospels.
-The Old Covenant, instituted under Moses, was abolished at the cross (2 Corinthians 3; Hebrews 7-11) and, in its place, a New Covenant was instituted.
-Both of these covenants were between God and his people, the Jews.
-When the Jewish people rejected their Messiah and the New Covenant that he brought to them, Romans tells us that we, who are non-Jews (Gentiles), were then grafted into the New Covenant like a wild olive branch being grafted into an olive tree (Romans 11).
+The Old Covenant, instituted under Moses, was abolished at the cross (2 Corinthians 3; Hebrews 7-11) and, in its place, the New Covenant was instituted by the blood of our Lord Jesus Christ at the cross.
+Both of these covenants were between God and his people, the Jews, by the way.
+When the Jewish people rejected their Messiah and the New Covenant he had provided for them ... bought and instituted by his own blood ... the book of Romans tells us that we who are non-Jews (Gentiles), were grafted into the Jew's New Covenant, like a wild olive branch grafted into a natural olive tree (Romans 11).
 Those who do not take into account these foundational and fundamental truths (or do not understand them) will invariably misinterpret many of the words and teachings of Jesus in the Gospels.
-So, if you are a bit foggy or unsure of these basic things, I highly recommend taking some time to study the passages I have cited above and ask the Lord to open them up to you until they become clear to you.
+If this is all a bit foggy or you are unsure about these things, please take the time to study the passages cited above and ask the Lord to reveal them to you.
+He is our teacher and he delights to illumine his Word to those who ask and are willing to sit hunbly at his feet.

-Matthew is the first of the Gospels in New Testament that are called the synoptics (Matthew, Mark and Luke).
+Matthew is the first of three Gospels in the New Testament that are called the synoptics (Matthew, Mark and Luke).
 Synoptic means to see together.
-These Gospels are synoptics because, for the most part, they relate the same events and often record the same words of Jesus ... yet, each from a different author's point of view.
-Reading them together, then, is like examining a rare and beautiful diamond and discovering that each one of its facets add a unique and new brilliance to the whole.
-So, the synoptic Gospels have resemblances and they have differences.
-The problem raised is how to account for these similarities and differences.
+The synoptic Gospels have resemblances and they have differences.
+The problems raised are how to account for these similarities and differences.
 The answers, when discovered under the guidance of the Holy Spirit, are both exciting and eye-opening.
-Sometimes the differences can be explained merely by the fact that Jesus preached the same sermon over again to many different audiences.
-So, one gospel writer may be relating Jesus' words to one audience in one place ... while another gospel writer may be quoting the same sermon to another audience at yet another place.
-So, Jesus particular words in a different synoptic Gospel may vary.
+Sometimes the differences can be explained merely by the fact that Jesus preached the same sermon over and over again to many different audiences.
+So, one gospel writer may be relating Jesus' words to one audience ... while another gospel writer may be quoting the same sermon but to a different audience at another place.
+Also, keep in mind that each individual writer of the synoptic Gospels had a different emphasis or theme he chose for his book.
+So, each individual writer relates the things that Jesus did and said which would best illustrate or advance his theme.
+The writers of the Gospels had a lot to choose from, by the way.
+As you have it in John 21:25,

 And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen.

-Matthew's theme is the same as that which was posted on Jesus' cross: This is Jesus of Nazareth, the King of the Jews.
-Matthew's objective is to present and prove that Jesus Christ was and is indeed, the King of Israel.
+Matthew's theme echoes what was posted on Jesus' cross: This is Jesus of Nazareth, the King of the Jews.
+Matthew wrote his Gospel to prove that Jesus Christ was and is indeed the King of Israel.
 Mark, on the other hand, presents Christ as God's Servant.
 Luke presents him as a Man and John presents him as God of very God.
-These over-riding themes determine the individual stories and words that each writer selected when they wrote their Gospel.
-For example, Matthew and Luke give us the genealogy of Jesus and give detailed accounts of his birth.
-Matthew is concerned about these things because the lineage and birth of a king is important, you see.
-And, as far as Luke was concerned, the lineage and birth of Jesus, as fully man, was also important.
-That is why Luke traces Jesus' lineage all the way back to Adam, proving that He was truly one of us, a man among men, made of flesh just as we are.
-Mark and John give us no genealogies, however.
+These over-riding themes determine the individual stories and words that each writer selected when they wrote their Gospels.
+For example, Matthew and Luke give us the genealogy of Jesus along with detailed accounts of his birth.
+Matthew was concerned about this because the lineage and birth of a king is important.
+Luke's gospel, highlighting Jesus' humanity, was also very concerned with Jesus' lineage and birth.
+That's why Luke traces Jesus' lineage all the way back to Adam ... proving Jesus was truly one of us, a man among men, flesh and blood, just as you and I are.
+Mark and John, on the other hand, give us no genealogies or birth details at all.
 Why?
-Because, as far as Mark's theme ...
-Jesus the Servant ... is concerned, who cares about the lineage or birth of a Servant?
-No one.
-John's theme is to present Christ Jesus as God in the flesh.
-Therefore, he had no need to relate the genealogy of Christ either because, as God of very God, Christ Jesus had no beginning.
-You can read a bit further about these themes, if you like, at: www.biblebookofrevelation.com/ch4-5.htm.
-There, it is fascinating to discover that these great thematic truths about Christ are openly displayed in the actual physical faces of the living creatures that surround He and his Father's throne in Heaven (Revelation 4:6-7).
+Because, Mark's theme is to prove Jesus was and is God's Servant that the Old Testament said would one day come into the world.
+And who cares about the lineage or birth of a Servant?
+John's theme presents Christ Jesus as God.
+Therefore, he had no need to relate the genealogy of Christ either.
+As God of very God, Christ Jesus had no beginning.
+You can read a bit further about these themes, if you like, at: Revelation.
+You will find it fascinating there to discover that these great thematic truths about Christ are openly displayed in the actual physical faces of the living creatures that surround He and his Father's throne in Heaven (Revelation 4:6-7).

-Last, for general orientation, content, locations and dates of the events in the synoptic gospels ... let me share a chart with you that I received as a student at Western Baptist Seminary from Dr. Stanley A. Ellisen, Th.D., Professor of Biblical Theology.
+Last, for general orientation, content, locations and dates of the events in the synoptic gospels ... let me share a chart with you that I received as a student at Western Conservative Baptist Seminary from Dr. Stanley A. Ellisen, Th.D., Professor of Biblical Theology and author of The Life of Christ in Sterio.
 I have modified it only slightly for purposes of clarity.
 Dr. Ellisen was a dear man of God and scholar who loved the Word of God.
-He read his Bible through at least twice a year.
-His chart below is quite helpful as it shows us the three major stages of our Lord's ministry on earth and also correlates where each of the same events are found in the three different synoptic gospels.
+In addition to teaching, he read his Bible through at least twice a year.
+His chart below is quite helpful as it shows us the three major stages of our Lord's ministry on earth and also correlates where each of the same events are related in the three different synoptic gospels.

 The Synoptic Gospels Related by 20 Crucial Events